 Conclusion

-Medical records OCR is achievable with modern technology, but requires rigorous attention to accuracy, validation, and compliance.
-MHS's implementation demonstrates that:
+Medical records OCR is achievable with modern technology, but requires rigorous attention to validation, review, and compliance.
+The defensible pattern is:

 - Medical validation catches errors that pure OCR misses